aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/work-with-formulas/_index.md

 ---
-title: Calculate days between dates with Aspose.Tasks for Java
+title: Calculate Days Between Dates Using Aspose.Tasks Java API
 linktitle: Work with Formulas in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to calculate days between dates, create a test project, and add a custom field while manipulating Microsoft Project files using Aspose.Tasks for Java.